Arvonit/Dotfiles/README.md

 # Dotfiles

-The dotfiles I use on my mac.
+The dotfiles I use across my computers.

-## Installation
+## Usage (for future me)

-When setting up a new install of macOS, clone this repository and place it in `~/.config`.
-Then run `./install.sh` in the terminal.
+When setting up a new install of either macOS or Linux, clone this repository into `~/.config`.
+Then run `./setup.sh`, which will install all of my programs, configure the OS, and bootstrap my dotfiles.